Various Weeks from February to October 2021

 IASC2021 will be chaired by Dr. Marco Janssen of Arizona State University.
 He will be supported by the General Organizing Committee and Steering Boards of the topical conferences.
 The Support Staff will take care of the practical details of the conference.

 General Organizing Committee

 Marco A. Janssen

 Marco Janssen is a Professor in the School of Sustainability and Director of the Center for Behavior, Institutions, and the Environment, both at Arizona State University, USA.
-Janssen is also the current President of the IASC.
+Janssen is also the Past-President of the IASC.
 His research focuses on the resilience and governance of shared resources in the lab, field, cyberspace, and outer space.

 Rimjhim Aggarwal is an Associate Professor for the School of Sustainability at Arizona State University.
 Her research and teaching interests lie at the interface between sustainability science and international development, with a focus on examining the links between globalization, the resilience of social-ecological systems, and human well-being.
 She is currently working on a National Science Foundation project on Innovations in Food, Energy and Water Nexus Systems.
 She has also been examining the emerging conflicts in the framing of water as a human right as well as an economic, ecological, and social good in rapidly urbanizing regions; with a focus on Delhi, São Paulo, and Johannesburg.

 J. Marty Anderies is a Professor at the School of Sustainability and the Associate Director of the Center for Behavior, Institutions, and the Environment, both at Arizona State University.
 His research focuses on developing an understanding of how ecological, behavioral, social, and institutional factors affect the robustness/vulnerability characteristics of social-ecological systems.
 His other areas of interest include economic growth, demographics, and theoretical ecology.